varJonathanR/recipe-page/README.md

 Introduce your projects by taking a screenshot or a gif.
 Try to tell visitors a story about your project by answering:

-- Where can I see your demo?
-- What was your experience?
-- What have you learned/improved?
+- What have I learned/improved?

-- Your wisdom? :)
+Through this project, I have learned to customize lists and check boxes

 ### Built With